agsb/wirewp/README.md

 ## More

-# Design Tips (?)
+### Design Tips (?)

+Easy way, using blocks of 6 by 6 isles:

-1. Do not optimize by calculate the size of wires pin to pin, with some coordenate system.
+1. Do optimize by calculate the size of wires pin to pin, with some coordenate system.
 1. Divide the board in blocks with 6 holes in X and by 6 holes in Y.
 1. Place the sockets, in X, with left row (pin 1) in a odd block and right row in a even block, in Y with 2 rows between sockets.
 1. Group the pins using blocks as coordenates
 1. Count the connections from-into by sockets by blocks
 1. Then minimize the distance count.
 2. repeat until best minimum count

 ```
         eg. a 10 x 10 cm board with 37 x 37 holes